ryancdickson/chromerootprogram/policy.md

     - newNonce
     - newOrder
     - revokeCert
-- Each Applicant PKI hierarchy's endpoint’s corresponding issuing CA(s) MUST support Certification Authority Authorization (CAA) Record Extensions for Account URI and ACME Method Binding, as specified in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657).
+- Each Applicant PKI hierarchy's endpoint's corresponding issuing CA(s) MUST support Certification Authority Authorization (CAA) Record Extensions for Account URI and ACME Method Binding, as specified in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657).
 - Applicant PKI hierarchies supporting the ACME protocol MUST support ACME Renewal Information (ARI, RFC [TBD](https://datatracker.ietf.org/doc/draft-ietf-acme-ari/)).
 - ACME endpoints SHOULD be publicly accessible.
 - Each endpoint SHOULD be hosted using an appropriate and readily accessible online means that is available on a 24x7 basis.